-Connecting Art Culture and Community through Education, Advocacy, and Celebration
+Connecting Art and Culture through Education, Advocacy, and Community

 Arts Missoula serves as a resource for the coordination, development, and support of art and culture for the benefit of the Missoula community, with the goals of:

 - Advocating for public and private support of the arts.